Last updated 18 min read

 State

-Other devs insist on putting exactly everything into the state and keep the rest of the app stateless.
+• Some opinions insist on putting exactly everything into the store-managed state, only mutating it with actions, and keeping the rest of the app stateless.

 Dispatcher

-Upper layers of the app, like UI doesn't know how to mutate the state.
-Furthermore they simply can't do it as state is immutable for them.
-Instead, all what they can do is to dispatch some action to Dispatcher.
+Upper layers of the app, like UI cannot mutate the state directly.
+All they can do is send actions to a Dispatcher.

-Originally, Flux meant to have multiple stores with corresponding multiple states, so Dispatcher was intended to pass actions later on to Stores.
+Originally, Flux was meant to have multiple stores with corresponding multiple states, so Dispatcher was intended to pass actions later on to Stores.
+The dispatcher handled prioritization and blocking dispatching.
+Some of the stores could wait for other stores to finish their work.

 Reducer

-Reducer is the only guy who knows how to mutate state.
-Traditionally, reducer is a pure function from state and action as input.
+Reducer is the only guy who knows how to mutate app state.
+Traditionally, a reducer is a pure function from state and action as input.
 It performs mutation and returns a new state.

 Store